IBM/telco-network-cloud-drivers/content/user-guides/operations/manage-instances.md

 ###	Search for Assembly Instances

-You can search for any assembly instance by clicking Search Assembly Instance in the Operations section of TNCO.
+You can search for any assembly instance by clicking Search Assembly Instance in the Operations section of TNC-O.

 ![Search Assembly Instances](/images/user-guides/operations/manage-instances/search-assembly-instances.png "Search Assembly Instances")